brimstone/go-domainglass/README.md

 - [X] Database with openshift
 - [ ] Database with Go
   - xorm?
+  - mysql if the env var is present
+  - Sqlite from memory if not
 - [ ] Static content with Go
 - [ ] Simple UI
 - [ ] Task runner/job queue